SouthGreenPlatform/genoring/modules/TEMPLATE/hooks/README.md

 name of a service (ie. Docker container name).
-The given container hook will be executed in that container, using the container specificities (ie. if it is a Linux image with bash, the script could start with "#!/bin/bash", but if it's an Alpine image, using "#!/bin/ash" would be more appropriate).
+The given container hook will be executed in that container, using the container specificities (ie. if it is a Linux image with bash, the script could start with "#!/bin/bash", but if it's an Alpine image, using "#!/bin/ash" would be more appropriate, and in both cases, using "#!/bin/sh" would work and ensure future compatibility in case of image changes).

 Container hook scripts are always made executable in the container to avoid issues with local script that do not have the appropriate execution permission